Best Car Insurance Companies of 2025

 - Deductibles

 What's more, auto insurance companies in most states may also consider your credit-based insurance score to help calculate your rate.
-This isn't the same as the credit score you'll see when you check your credit, but it is based on the information in your credit report—so it's important to build and maintain a good credit score to help save on rates.
+This isn't the same as the credit score lenders use, but it is based on the information in your credit report—so it's important to build and maintain good credit to help save on rates.

 Frequently Asked Questions